GabeScott/standard-works-vault/General Conference/1981 October - “Who Hath Believed Our Report”.md

 We know what the future holds and of the wars and plagues and desolations that will soon sweep the earth as a devouring fire.

 This is a gloomy day of sorrow and sadness.
-The heavens gather blackness; men’s hearts are failing them for fear (see Luke 21:26); nations are perplexed and know not where to turn to find peace and security.
+The heavens gather blackness; men’s hearts are failing them for fear (see [[Luke 21.26|Luke 21:26]]); nations are perplexed and know not where to turn to find peace and security.

 This is a day in which mad men in high places can, in an instant, suddenly, unleash such fearful weapons that millions can be slain between the rising and the setting of the sun.